mitchelltahhan/ad-initium/README.md

 - ***Sarah:*** Jack's daughter, 12 years old, happy-go-lucky girl, who has a promising future due to her high intelligence and interest in the world of medicine, yet her living conditions impede her from getting a full education.
 She's only had her father throughout life as she's not one with many friends and is in fact an introvert.

 - ***Dick:*** He's Jack's boss at his main job.
 He kind of lives up to his name.
 Screams all day, treats his employees with disrespect, and expect them to not complain.
-Usually smoking.
+Usually seen smoking.

+- ***

 ---